-Since we know that many of our patients have never undergone spine surgery, we try to always communicate what to expect before spine surgery.
-Please keep reading to discover what happens before your spine surgery at Nebraska Spine Hospital.
+Since many of our patients have never undergone spine surgery, we try to always communicate what to expect before spine surgery.
+Keep reading to discover what happens before your spine surgery at Nebraska Spine Hospital.

-The perioperative nurses will double-check your health history and current medications.
-It’s kind of like a mini assessment before spine surgery.
+The preoperative nurses will double-check your health history and current medications.
+This visit doubles as a mini assessment before spine surgery.

 Initially, you will be taken back to the preoperative area alone, but your loved ones will be invited back once you’re all settled in.
 Your loved ones are welcome to sit with you until you are taken back for surgery.

-In the preoperative room, your perioperative nurse will go over your health history and medication one last time.
-We know that it can get tedious repeating the same information multiple times, but we do so to make certain all of the information we have is correct.
+In the preoperative room, your preoperative nurse will go over your health history and medication one last time.
+We know that it can get tedious repeating the same information multiple times, but we do so to make sure all of the information we have is correct.

-Once they’ve finished asking you questions, the anesthesiologist and surgeon will pop in to answer any questions you may have about being put to sleep or the surgical procedure.
+Once your nurse is finished asking questions, the anesthesiologist and surgeon will pop in to answer any questions you may have about being put to sleep or the surgical procedure.

 Aside from being visited by various members of our staff, you will also change into your hospital gown, be put on your IV, and given any medications necessary prior to being taken back for your surgery.

-We hope that this post helps to enlighten you on what to expect before spine surgery.
-Please feel free to reach out to us at any time with any questions or concerns regarding your upcoming surgery.
-Our patients are our first priority.
+We hope this post helps to enlighten you on what to expect before spine surgery.
+Please feel free to reach out to us with any questions or concerns regarding your upcoming surgery.